samsung-cnct/gci-iptables-conf-agent/README.md

 2. Read the Kubernetes node host's IP tables rules.
 3. Insert a Cluster IP specific rule in the NAT POSTROUTING table that preceeds the Kubenet inserted rule.
-   * Note: we do not remove/overwrite Kubenet's rule as it will try to self heal.
+   * Note: Do not modify/remove Kubenet's rule as Kubenet will try to fix it.
 4. Monitor IP tables rule forever to monitor changes - self healing as needed.

 ## Building